 There are many reasons our satisfaction and happiness in the relationship can be jeopardised.
 It’s worth looking at our actions even before the start of the relationship.
 Do I choose the same type of person over and over again?
 What kind of expectations do I have towards the relationship?
 Maybe my decisions are based on unhelpful beliefs about myself and love.
 Do I believe I can truly fall in love only once?
-That there is somebody perfect for me out there or that I’m not good enough to be with person I am attracted to?
+That there is somebody perfect for me out there or that I’m not good enough to be with the person I am attracted to?

 It’s also very important how do we behave in the relationship.
-What do I expect from the partner and how I express this expectations.
+What do I expect from the partner and how I express this expectation.
 What is my style of communication and resolving the conflict?
 Do I allow myself to talk about my feelings openly or do I keep them for myself, dreading that I might hurt the person I’m with?
 Or maybe my arguments always turn into fiery and destructive fights?
-If I’m able to recognise this hurtful patterns, it becomes easier to make more gratifying decisions.
+If I’m able to recognise these hurtful patterns, it becomes easier to make more gratifying decisions.

 How do you know if you’re with the right person?

 Looking for “Mr or Ms Right” can be deceptive.
 It is very important to remember that perfect relationships, the same as perfect people, don’t exist and we can waste lots of time and get hurt many times looking for the one true and perfect love.
 Also, compatibility is not at all a good predictor of a happy and long relationship.
 Although as some research showed, sharing some similarities with your partner can help us to be content in the relationship.
-One of the most important factor is shared expectations.
-You won’t be able to create satisfying long relationship with somebody who is not looking for serious commitment.
+One of the most important factors is shared expectations.
+You won’t be able to create a satisfying long relationship with somebody who is not looking for a serious commitment.
 It is crucial to have similar expectations of how our interactions in the relationship are supposed to look like.
 How often do we see each other?
 How much time do we spend together?
 How do we show love and affection?
 How do we show negative emotions and resolve conflict?
-Moreover it is very important to be able to create shared meaning with the person you want to be with.
+Moreover, it is very important to be able to create shared meaning with the person you want to be with.
 Shared meaning is a term used by Gottmans and constitutes mutual goals and purposes, values and cultural legacy.
 Being aware of your own needs and patterns might be helpful to find and recognise the person we have the most in common with.

 What can people expect from this workshop?

-Going through break ups as well as feeling lonely often becomes a trigger for people to come for therapy.
+Going through breakups as well as feeling lonely often becomes a trigger for people to come for therapy.
 Not everyone though is ready to make that decision.
 Some aspects of our behaviour, like previously mentioned subconscious patterns, are very difficult to discover when you’re on your own.
 We find that being in a group environment, where you meet people with similar difficulties, with a common goal of changing it for better, could be a first step towards making positive changes.
 Our workshop is designed for people who want to get to know themselves better as well as improve their skills and deepen their knowledge about love and relationships in general.